AlienKevin/lip/README.md

 Lip provides powerful parser combinators for creating reusable and flexible parsers.

 # Why Lip?
-* Compact - takes less than half an hour to learn this library fully
+* Compact - takes less than an hour to learn this library fully
 * Flexible and composable parser combinators
 * Efficient - no backtracking by default
 * Built-in support for precise, located error messages